leonelramos/leonelramos.github.io/_posts/2020-12-21-how-to-add-jekyll-post-filter.markdown

 ### Bugs to fix

 - These toggles blindly toggle the blogs and do not take into account what other toggles are active or not.
-This can lead to wacky behavior.
-Fix coming soon.
+This can lead to wacky behavior toggles no longer toggle the correct blogs.
+With a bit more mathematical rigor, this can be fixed.
+Will update with a fix when I find time.